Tsinghua-MARS-Lab/InterSim/README.md

 The deafult relation predictor requires loading a pre-trained model.
 You can download this model from [Google Drive](https://drive.google.com/drive/folders/1oDkIcttHwcaFSir1L02tp2U8mX20NEk1?usp=sharing).
 Note this model was trained with WOMD and will not work properly on NuPlan dataset.

+### Compile Cython Scripts

+InterSim provides several default predictors to use.
+These predictors use Cython scripts to normalize and pack data for the models.
+The default setting will trigger a relation predictor from `M2I/relation_predictor`.
+If you are using any of these default predictors, you need to travel to its `src` folder and compile the Cython script first.
+For the default setting with the relation predictor, travel to the src folder with

+`cd prediction/M2I/relation_predictor/src/`

+and compile Cython scripts with

+`cython -a utils_cython.pyx && python setup.py build_ext --inplace`

+If you need to use another predictor, travel to the src folder and run the same command to compile the Cython script first.

 ## Check results